What I Mean When I Say “Somatics”

 And finding gentle ways to feel more at home in yourself.

-At my retreats, this kind of body-based awareness is woven in quietly.
+At Wild Women Hawai'i retreats, this kind of body-based awareness is woven in quietly.

 It’s part of how we begin our mornings, how we breathe, how we slow down and reconnect.